What's New in macOS Catalina

 There's a new start page in Safari that offers up favorites, frequently visited sites, and Siri suggested content like websites in your browsing history, recently visited sites, bookmarks, content from your reading list, iCloud Tabs, and links you receive in the Messages app.

-Safari will now provide weak password warnings when you're signing up for a new account and using a weak, easy to guess password.
+Safari now provides weak password warnings when you're signing up for a new account and using a weak, easy to guess password.
 Safari tells you that it's a weak password and offers a stronger replacement password.

 There's also a new option to enable the Picture in Picture feature from the tab audio button, and Apple is now allowing iCloud logins in Safari to be authenticated with Touch ID in macOS Catalina.

 macOS Catalina features an updated Notes app with a new gallery view, designed to let you see all of your folders and Notes thumbnails at a glance.
 New tools let you manage folders and subfolders, and there are options for sharing an entire folder.